-Portable is best for data teams with less-common data sources who want to spend their time on analysis, not data processing.
+Portable is best for data teams who want to spend their time on data analysis, not data processing.

 AWS Glue is one of Amazon's ETL tools.
-It uses a serverless architecture and makes it easy to integrate data from other Amazon tools, like S3, into your Redshift cluster.
+It uses a serverless architecture and makes it easy to integrate data from other Amazon services, like Amazon S3, into your Redshift cluster.
 It's built on Apache Spark.

 Seamless integration with Redshift and other AWS properties.

 Automations that learn the schema and metadata of a dataset and generate ETL scripts to import new data.